habedi/PracticalMachineLearning/README.md

 * [Scikit-Multiflow](https://scikit-multiflow.github.io): A Python library for Stream Mining
 * [MLflow](https://mlflow.org/): A software toolbox to manage ML projects' workflow and life-cycle, it aims to make ML software projects easier to implement by providing various helper components for each step
 * [pyGAM](https://github.com/dswah/pyGAM): A Python module for building Generalized Additive Models (GAMs)
 * [ggplot](http://ggplot.yhathq.com): "ggplot is a plotting system for Python based on R's ggplot2 and the Grammar of Graphics.
-It is built for making professionally looking, plots quickly with minimal code" - ggplot's website
+It is built for making professionally-looking plots quickly with minimal code" - ggplot's website
 * [Linkpred](https://github.com/rafguns/linkpred/): A Python package for link prediction on graphs
 * [SparklingGraph](https://sparkling-graph.github.io): A Python library to process large scale graphs using Spark and GraphX in a distributed manner
-* [OpenNE](https://github.com/thunlp/openne): An opensource network embedding library
+* [OpenNE](https://github.com/thunlp/openne): An open-source network embedding library
 * [Galry](https://github.com/rossant/galry): A high-performance visualization library in Python
-* [Dedupe](https://github.com/dedupeio/dedupe): A Python library for fuzzy entity-resolution and record deduplication
+* [Dedupe](https://github.com/dedupeio/dedupe): A Python library for fuzzy entity resolution and record deduplication
-* [PyText](https://github.com/facebookresearch/pytext): A deep-learning-based NLP modelling framework built on top of PyTorch
+* [PyText](https://github.com/facebookresearch/pytext): A deep-learning-based NLP modeling framework built on top of PyTorch
 * [flair](https://github.com/zalandoresearch/flair): A state-of-the-art NLP framework in Python from Zalando
-* [NearPy](https://github.com/pixelogik/NearPy): "A Python framework for fast (approximated) nearest neighbour search in large, high-dimensional data sets using different locality-sensitive hashes" according to its descriptions
+* [NearPy](https://github.com/pixelogik/NearPy): "A Python framework for fast (approximated) nearest neighbor search in large, high-dimensional data sets using different locality-sensitive hashes," according to its descriptions
 * [fastchunking](https://github.com/netleibi/fastchunking): A (fast) text chunking algorithm implemented in C++ and Python
-* [Vaex](https://vaex.io): Vaex is a data manipulation library much like Pandas and Dask with a lazy out-of-core approach to handling the data so you can work with huge tables with it
+* [Vaex](https://vaex.io): Vaex is a data manipulation library much like Pandas and Dask, with a lazy out-of-core approach to handling the data so you can work with huge tables with it
 * [openTSNE](https://opentsne.readthedocs.io/en/latest/): An extensible, parallel implementation of t-SNE
 * [Faust](https://github.com/robinhood/faust): A stream processing library for Python
 * [Active Semi-Supervised Clustering](https://github.com/datamole-ai/active-semi-supervised-clustering): An extension library for Scikit-learn that implements a collection of useful active semi-supervised clustering algorithms
 * [TextDistance](https://github.com/orsinium/textdistance): A Python library for calculating and comparing the distance between two sequences (such as text documents) with many algorithms
 * [Ray](https://ray.readthedocs.io/en/latest/): A scalable. high-performance distributed execution framework for executing arbitrary Python functions on multiple machines, suitable for many ML workloads
-* [Pyitlib](https://pafoster.github.io/pyitlib/): An opensource library for calculating a useful collection of information-theoretic measures (i.e. Entropy) for discrete random variables
+* [Pyitlib](https://pafoster.github.io/pyitlib/): An opensource library for calculating a useful collection of information-theoretic measures (i.e., entropy) for discrete random variables
 * [KDEpy](https://github.com/tommyod/KDEpy): A collection of useful kernel density estimators in Python 3.5+
 * [Tsfresh](https://github.com/blue-yonder/tsfresh): A Python library for (automatic) feature extraction and engineering on time-dependent data
 * [GPy](https://github.com/SheffieldML/GPy): A Python library for working with Gaussian processes
 * [Tslearn](https://github.com/rtavenar/tslearn): A machine learning library dedicated to working with time-dependent data
 * [Ludwig](https://uber.github.io/ludwig/): "Ludwig is a toolbox that allows to train and test deep learning models without the need to write code" - Ludwigs's website
 * [Record Linkage Toolkit](https://github.com/J535D165/recordlinkage): A Python software toolkit for record deduplication and linkage
-* [PyJanitor](https://github.com/ericmjl/pyjanitor): Python port of R's janitor package, for data cleansing and manipulation
+* [PyJanitor](https://github.com/ericmjl/pyjanitor): Python port of R's janitor package for data cleansing and manipulation
 * [FastText](https://fasttext.cc/): A library for fast and efficient text embedding and classification
 * [Mimesis](https://mimesis.name/): A fast and valuable fake data generation library
 * [PyOD](https://github.com/yzhao062/pyod): A Python software toolbox for scalable Outlier Detection (aka Anomaly Detection)